It’s too late once an accident happens.

 2013 (December) – The Pipeline Safety Trust analyzed safety & compliance records of companies regulated by the Pipeline Safety Administration and found that, from 2006-2011, federal agencies had launched more enforcement actions against Williams (21) than all but three other companies, and only one other company had a higher total of proposed penalties than the $1.6 million against Williams.

-- W-T Safety Record- some incidents updated September 2018
+- W-T Safety Record- some incidents updated September 2018 and January 2019

 - PHMSA and Williams